-The AMG Pantheon Fund provides Accredited Investors unique exposure to a diversified private equity portfolio sourced by Pantheon’s Global Investment Team.
-The Fund offers diversification by manager, stage, geography, vintage year and industry through a single allocation.
+The AMG Pantheon Fund provides accredited investors across the US unique exposure to a diversified private equity portfolio sourced through Pantheon’s global private equity platform.
+The fund offers diversification by manager, stage, geography, vintage year and industry, all through a single allocation.

 In addition to all of the risks inherent in alternative investments, an investment in the Fund involves specific risks associated with private equity investing.
 Underlying funds and many of the securities held by underlying funds may be difficult to value and will be priced in the absence of readily available market quotations, based on determinations of fair value, which may prove to be inaccurate.
 Fund investors will bear asset-based fees and expenses at the Fund and Master Fund levels, and will also indirectly bear fees, expenses and performance-based compensation of the underlying funds.
 Underlying funds will not be registered as investment companies under the Investment Company Act of 1940, as amended (the “1940 Act”), and the Master Fund’s investments in underlying funds will not benefit from the protections of the 1940 Act.
 The value of the Master Fund’s investments in underlying funds will also fluctuate and may decline.
 The Fund’s investment portfolio through the Master Fund will consist of primary and secondary investments in private equity funds that hold securities issued primarily by privately held companies (“Investment Funds”), co-investments, ETFs, cash and cash-equivalents.
 Many of such investments involve a high degree of business and financial risk that can result in substantial losses.
 Subject to the limitations and restrictions of the 1940 Act, the Master Fund may use derivative transactions, primarily equity options and swaps, for hedging purposes.
 Options and swaps transactions present risks arising from the use of leverage (which increases the magnitude of losses), volatility, the possibility of default by a counterparty, and illiquidity.
 Use of options and swaps transactions for hedging purposes by the Master Fund could present significant risks, including the risk of losses in excess of the amounts invested.
 Additionally, the Master Fund may invest in ETFs.
 The risk of ETFs designed to track equity indexes may include passive strategy risk (the ETF may hold constituent securities of an index regardless of the current or projected performance of a specific security or a particular industry, market sector, country, or currency, which could cause returns to be lower or higher than if an active strategy were used), non-correlation risk (the ETF’s return may not match the returns of the relevant index), equity securities risk (the value of equity securities will rise and fall in response to the activities of the company that issued them, general market conditions, and/or economic conditions), market trading risks (the ETF faces market trading risks, including losses from trading in secondary markets and disruption in the creation/redemption process of the ETF), and concentration risk (to the extent the ETF or underlying index’s portfolio is concentrated in the securities of a particular geographic or market segment, the ETF may be adversely affected by the performance of that particular geographic or market segment, may be subject to increased price volatility, and may be more susceptible to adverse economic, market, political, or regulatory occurrences affected by that particular geographic or market segment).
 The Master Fund may invest, including for defensive purposes, directly and indirectly, some or all of its assets in high quality fixed-income securities, money market instruments and money market mutual funds, or hold cash or cash equivalents in such amounts as the Advisor or general partner, manager or equivalent of the underlying Investment Fund (the “Investment Fund manager(s)”) deem appropriate under the circumstances.
 In addition, the Master Fund or an Investment Fund may invest in these instruments pending allocation of its assets, and the Master Fund will seek to retain cash or cash equivalents in sufficient amounts to satisfy capital calls from Investment Funds.
 Money market instruments are generally high quality, short-term fixed-income obligations, which typically have remaining maturities of one year or less and may include U.S. Government securities, commercial paper, certificates of deposit and bankers acceptances issued by domestic branches of U.S. banks that are members of the Federal Deposit Insurance Corporation, and repurchase agreements.
 The performance of these investments may be adversely affected by tax, legal, legislative, regulatory, credit, political or government changes, interest rate increases and the financial conditions of issuers, which may pose credit risks that result in issuer default.